-- The performance review is carried out in the form of a "Prüfungsleistung anderer Art" (following § 4 (2) No. 3 of the examination regulation), which in this case is an essay the seminar participants prepare in group work. - The final grade of the course is the grade awarded to the paper.
+- The performance review is carried out in the form of a "Prüfungsleistung anderer Art" (following § 4 (2) No. 3 of the examination regulation), which in this case is an essay the seminar participants prepare in group work. - The final grade is made up of the grade of the seminar paper, the presentation and the contributions in the seminar sessions.

-Maximum of 16 students.
+• Maximum of 16 students.